music-practice-tools/music-practice-tools/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/c2677289-ece4-4fd0-97a0-aa0c1ca166e2/deploy-status)](https://app.netlify.com/sites/music-practice-tools/deploys)

-Tools to help with practicing and improving musicality, including with remote lessons.
+Tools to help with music practice and improving musicality as well as remote lessons.

-The concept is a blog / journal which contains interactive elements for making life easier.
+The format is a blog / journal which contains interactive elements for making life easier.
 These include:

 - Metronomes with predefined yet adjusable bpm
 - [quasi]Random note and number selectors (all items in a range are presented)